abhi-ramankutty/chai-aur-code-JS/notes.md

 - IIFEs create a new scope, which helps to avoid variable conflicts.
 - Variables declared within an IIFE are local to that function, preventing them from polluting the global scope and potentially causing naming conflicts.
 - They are a useful tool for code encapsulation.

+## JS Call Stack & Execution Context
+- For video reference, please check the playlist by <a href="https://www.youtube.com/playlist?list=PLillGF-Rfqbars4vKNtpcWVDUpVOVTlgB">JavaScript: Under The Hood - By Traversy Media</a>
+- JS is fundamentally a `single-threaed` language. i.e. it has a single sequential flow of control.
+- Operations are executed one line after another in a sequential manner
+- At its core, JS execution is `synchronous` in nature.
+- While JS is `synchronous`, it has `asynchronous` capabilities with the help of web APIs.
+A `callback` or a `promise` is returned to the `call-stack` once the execution of `asynchronous` operation is completed.
+- A `thread` in JS has a `call-stack` which is a stack of functions to be executed.
+It also manages the `execution-context` of each function
+- `Global Execution Context` is always at the bottom of the call stack.
+- `LIFO (Last In, First Out)`: The call stack operates on the principle of last in, first out.
+The last function pushed onto the stack is the first one to be popped off once it completes execution.
+- When a `function` is called, it is pushed onto the call stack.
+Once the `function` finishes executing, it is popped off.
+- In cases of `nested function` calls, the outer function remains on the stack while the inner function is executed and then popped off, followed by the outer function
+- For reference, <a href="https://youtu.be/-G9c4CMMUKc?si=fbCuTmYNF8blFN_f">watch the video here</a><br/><br/>

+-